Understanding Rust's Trait Objects: Vtables, Dynamic Dispatch, and Memory Deallocation

 Trait object fat pointer and the vtable

 Under the hood, trait objects are implemented using fat pointers.
 The first pointer points to the data of the concrete type that implements the Draw trait, and the second pointer points to the vtable (virtual function table) for the concrete type.
-The vtable is a data structure that stores pointers to the implementations of concrete type methods.
-The vtable also stores the concrete type destructor, alignment and size information.
+The vtable is a data structure that stores pointers to the implementations of concrete-type methods.
+The vtable also stores information on the concrete type destructor, alignment, and size.
 This information will come in handy when we look at how the compiler frees memory when a trait object is wrapped in a Box.

 The following diagram shows the layout of a trait object fat pointer.
 The byte offsets of the fat pointer and the vtable are shown in the diagram.